 Citizens: As part of their rights as citizens, Grenadians can easily open a savings or checking account or become members of Grenada credit unions.

-Foreign residents: Retirees or foreigners with a Grenada work visa can open bank accounts, which typically require national identification, proof of residency, and proof of address.
+Foreign residents: Retirees or foreigners with a Grenada work visa or other relevant residency visa can open bank accounts, which typically require national identification, proof of residency, and proof of address.

 Businesses: Grenada-registered corporations can open a corporate bank account by providing incorporation and director identification documents.